dbharbin/trs-dev/README.md

 logout
 Connection to 172.17.0.2 closed.
 ```
-* Enter  ongzindf in a /bin/bash shell for user dev
+* Enter a running container thru a /bin/bash shell for user dev
+This is the preferred method for container entry and development

 ```
 /home/dev/trs-dev$ docker exec -it --user dev test-container /bin/bash